Tour Jean-sans-Peur: Residence of Dukes of Burgundy

 The residence was inherited by his son, Philip the Good, but the new Duke spent very little time there, dividing his time between his palaces in Dijon, Brussels, Lille, and other cities in his duchy.
 During his reign, Burgundy reached to the height of its glory; he greatly expanded its territory, conquering most of the Netherlands and buying the Duchy of Luxemburg.
 During one campaign, his soldiers captured Joan of Arc, and handed her over to the English, who were his allies at the time.
 He was a famous patron of the arts, commissioning works from Jan van Eyck and other Flemish masters, and he spent a large portion of the Duchy's income on gold cloth, silk and other fabrics for his wardrobe.
 He only returned permanently in 1461, after an absence of twenty-six years, when king Louis XI returned to Paris.
 Thereafter, he entertained lavishly, holding banquets under a large tent of velours and silk erected in the garden.
 On these occasions, the walls of the tower were decorated from tapestries from Arras, in his province of Flanders.
 The old city wall of Philippe Auguste, was still in good condition and was connected to the tower by a doorway on the first floor, still visible.
 According to one chronicle of the time, Philippe le Bon was able to travel from the tower to the Hôtel de Soissons, near Les Halles, without setting foot on the city streets.

 After his death in 1467, the duchy and house became the property of his son, Charles the Bold, though the new duke never lived in the house.
-He chose to live in the Tour de Nesle, a fortified residence on the left bank across the Seine from the Palais de la Cité, which had been given to him by king Louis XI.
+He chose to live in the Tour de Nesle, a fortified residence on the left bank across the Seine from the Palais de la Cité, which had been given to him by Louis XI.
 The new duke allied himself first with the King of France, then conspired against him.
 Charles the Bold was killed in battle against the army of the Duke of Lorraine and the Swiss in January 1477.
 He had no sons, and the title of Duke of Burgundy died with him.
-King Louis XI took possession of the province of Burgundy, and of the Hôtel de Bourgogne.
+Louis XI took possession of the province of Burgundy, and of the Hôtel de Bourgogne.